 Despite this unique way of calculating wrongful death damages, wrongful death cases remain important for Alabama families who have suffered a loss.
-We encourage you to learn more about your rights and your potential recovery by working with an experienced Alabama wrongful death lawyer who will work hard on behalf of your loved one’s estate.
+We encourage you to learn more about your rights and your potential recovery by working with an experienced Alabama personal injury lawyer who will work hard on behalf of your loved one’s estate.

 Related Wrongful Death Information: